pkgalea/KNN_new_assignment/src/assignment.md

 #### 3. Visualize the data.

 On this lecture we're not going to have you spend too much time wrestling with matplotlib.
 In the knn_visualization.py file, you'll find a function to plot the data called plot_predictions.
-Import this final and  all this function and pass in a pyplot axis and your X and y.
-For now, pass in None for classifier, X_test and y_test.
+Import this function and pass in a pyplot axis, X_train and y_train.
+For now, leave out classifier, X_test and y_test.

 ```
 from knn_visualization import plot_predictions